 health

-by trumeta | October 19, 2023
+by trumeta | December 12, 2023

 9 Signs of Poor Gut Health

-Well, about 500 million neurons are in your gut’s lining, which essentially makes this part of your body your “second brain.”
+About 500 million neurons line your gut, making it your “second brain.”
 In fact, there are more neurons in your gut than in your peripheral nervous system and spinal cord.
-And yes, these are the same neurons you have in your brain.
-On top of that, your gut has over 100 trillion different strains of microorganisms[2], collectively known as gut microbiota, which play an important role in food digestion, heart and brain health, and boosting your immunity.
-So, what happens when you have poor gut health?
+These are the same neurons found in your brain.
+Additionally, your gut has over 100 trillion different strains of microorganisms[2], collectively known as gut microbiota, which play a crucial role in food digestion, heart and brain health, and boosting your immunity.

 Why Is Gut Health Important?